andysalerno/andysalerno_src/content/posts/toygrep_1.md

 1. It's simple to use, and *fast* (if at times I sound a bit in awe of BurntSushi, it's because I am).
 1. Since it's the same regex engine powering Ripgrep, it's a bit of a controlled variable in this experiment.

 Here's the main file in [Toygrep commit 460cb4b8](https://github.com/andysalerno/toygrep/blob/460cb4b860505be64cbd48cef65e15b3a1fe2578/src/main.rs), the first commit that can achieve the "simplest possible user scenario" described above.
-Surely the final implementation will look nothing like this, but this will help ground us and give us a jumping-off point.
+The final implementation looks nothing like this, but this will help ground us and give us a jumping-off point.

 The `main()` function:
 ```rust